 This part tells you the maintenance services you should have done and when you should schedule them.
-Your GM dealer knows your vehicle best and wants you to be happy with it.
-If you go to your dealer for all your service needs, you'll know that GM-trained and supported service people will perform the work using genuine GM parts.
+If you go to your dealer for your service needs, you'll know that GM-trained and supported service people will perform the work using genuine GM parts.